 - Repatriation coverage for up to $25,000.
 Repatriation refers to transporting a body to the country of citizenship after death.

-Carnegie’s Platinum and Platinum Plus health insurance plans meet the federal requirement for coverage for eligible employees.
-If you are not eligible to enroll in Carnegie’s health insurance plans, you will be required to obtain J-1/J-2 Visa Exchange Visitor insurance coverage on your own.
+If you do not enroll in Carnegie’s health insurance plans, you will be required to obtain J-1/J-2 Visa Exchange Visitor insurance coverage on your own.

 Travel Outside the U.S and Re-entry